jonull93/RepresentativePeriodsFinder/docs/src/troubleshooting.md

 find_representative_periods(pf; optimizer=Cbc.Optimizer)
 ```

+## Optimal selection of representative periods based on duration curve error is slow

+This is a thing (it was mentioned in the original paper by [Poncelet et al.](https://www.mech.kuleuven.be/en/tme/research/energy_environment/Pdf/wp-2015-10b.pdf)).
+In essence it doesn't matter however, as the issue is proving optimality but you usually get good solutions quite quickly.

 ## Optimal ordering of representative periods is slow

-It may be that setting the `integral_weights` option to `true` speeds up the optimisation massively (from several hours or days to several seconds).
+It may be that setting the `integral_weights` and `binary_ordering` options to `true` speeds up the optimisation massively (from several hours or days to several seconds).

 ## Other errors and fixes